gallijs/Compilers2015-Tiger/README.md

+Guess what you have to do next ;-).

+To do list

+- Copy Humberto's tiger.grm into repo
+- MIPSFrame.sml
+  - newFrame
+  - allocLocal
+- Translate
+  - newLevel
+  - allocLocal
+- Modificar semant.sml
+  - llamar allocLocal en TransDec (FunDec y VarDec)
+  - llamar newLevel en TransDec (FunDec)

 Parser to read tiger programs and produce an abstract syntax tree.
 Based on the parser in Chapter 4, I added 3 new expression types so I can parse a simple program: